 As part of the Regional Needs Assessment, a Regional Labor Market Analysis is required.
 This involves gathering regional labor market information that benefits students.
-AAE programs are required to provide workplace adult education and literacy activities, including labor market information.
-See Appendix C for chart.
+AAE grant recipients are required to provide workplace adult education and literacy activities, including labor market information.
+See Appendix D for chart.

-2. SERVING INDIVIDUALS WITH BARRIERS, INCLUDING DISABILITIES (MaxPoints: 12)
+2. SERVING INDIVIDUALS WITH BARRIERS, INCLUDING DISABILITIES (Max Points: 12)

 Eligible providers must have the ability to serve all students, including students with disabilities.
-The Alaska DOLWD requires all students shall have equal access to programs, facilities, and services.
-Programs shall not discriminate in any aspect of the adult education program and must have policies in place to address the accommodations and modifications available to students and staff with disabilities, including learning disabilities.
+The Alaska Department of Labor and Workforce Development (DOLWD) requires all students shall have equal access to programs, facilities, and services.
+Grant recipients shall not discriminate in any aspect of the adult education program and must have policies in place to address the accommodations and modifications available to students and staff with disabilities, including learning disabilities.
 Narratives must address specifically how they ensure equitable access to and participation of students and staff to programming, admission, activities, and all aspects of operations.